robotpy/robotpy.github.io/faq.md

 ### Is WPILib available?

 Of course!
 Just "import wpilib".
 Class and function names are identical to the Java version.
-Check out the [Python WPILib API Reference](http://robotpy.readthedocs.org/en/latest/wpilib.html) for more details.
+Check out the [Python WPILib API Reference](http://robotpy.readthedocs.io/projects/wpilib/en/stable/api.html) for more details.

 Prior to 2015, the API matched the C++ version of WPILib.

 ### Is Command-based programming available?

 Of course!
 Check out the [wpilib.commands](http://robotpy.readthedocs.org/en/latest/wpilib.command.html) package.
-There are also [python samples available on github](https://github.com/robotpy/robotpy-wpilib/tree/master/examples/command-based).
+There is also some [python-specific documentation available](http://robotpy.readthedocs.io/en/stable/frameworks/command.html).

 ### Is there an easy way to test my code outside of the robot?